-Smart and connected devices today are helping improve the user experience and drive productivity, observes Zeeshan Kamal Siddiqi, HPC Leader, Middle East Turkey and Africa.
+Smart and connected devices today are helping improve the user experience and drive productivity, observes Zeeshan Kamal Siddiqi, HPC & Networking Leader META, Middle East Turkey and Africa.

 With IoT specifically, comes the opportunity for analytics and AI.
 “Networking plays a critical role in connectivity and intelligence.
 It is important to recognise behaviours and address anomalies.
 An intelligent network, such as Lenovo switches, can help to keep the workloads running smoothly whether it is in a manufacturing plant, hospital, or emergency services,” Siddiqi adds.